MCM doubled in size over the past few years. But, they began to feel the weight of their outdated, manual processes.

 While it seemed like the right move at first, these modules couldn’t possibly account for all of MCM’s variables like their different projects, job codes, and trades in one system.

 "We tried these different modules that solve a large group of people’s problems,” stated Vliestra.
-“But they just weren’t user-friendly or did the things we needed.
+“But they just weren’t user-friendly or didn't do the things we needed.
 It wasn’t effective or efficient at all for us.
 We still had to create a lot of workarounds."

 Frustrated with the rigidity of off-the-shelf software, MCM’s owners knew there had to be a different way.
 They had a vision of getting the right tool in the hands of their field workers– because that’s who they rely on to be the most productive.